pacjo/ReturnUTRating/README.md

 # ReturnUTRating

-You will need something like Violentmonkey or simillar to install this script</br>
+You will need something like Violentmonkey or similar to install this script</br>
 <a href="https://github.com/pacjo/ReturnUTRating/raw/main/Return%20UT%20score.user.js">Install</a>